-Steve Rotheram launches Fair Employment Charter consultation
+Steve Rotheram launches Fair Employment Charter

 A bid to improve working conditions for thousands of working people across the Liverpool City Region has begun as Steve Rotheram launched a consultation on a new Fair Employment Charter.